 Textbooks may not be returned to the Ranken bookstore.
-Textbooks purchased through MBS Direct are subject to their return policies.
-For more information, visit http://bookstorembsdirect.net/ranken.htm.
+Textbooks purchased through Ecampus are subject to their return policies.
+For more information, visit https://ranken.ecampus.com.
 Withdrawal from the College refers to the student's last date of attendance (LDA) as determined by attendance records and reported to the Registrar's office.
 For the purpose of these policies, "institutional charges" refers to charges for tuition, lab fees, laptop fees, certification testing fees, organizational fees and student activity fees.